-

 About

-His work has been exhibited in major cities throughout the United States, including San Francisco, Miami, and New York City.
+Nick Simko (he/they) is an artist, educator, and activist.
+Simko's work has been exhibited in major cities throughout the United States, including San Francisco, Miami, and New York City.
 His creative and research practices have been recognized through awards and honors including the ONE Institute's Research Fellowship Program, the Sanitary Tortilla Factory's Exceptional Visual Scholars Program, and the Silver Eye Center for Photography's Silver List.